idancohen13/idancohen13/README.md

 - 👋 Hi, I’m @idancohen13
 - 👀 I’m interested in data analytics and finding insights
 - 🌱 I’m currently learning python and sql
-- 💞️ I’m looking to collaborate on projects in need for analysis
+- 💞️ I’m looking to collaborate on projects in need of analysis
 - 📫 How to reach me idanc86@gmail.com

 <!---